jacksonrakena/promul/README.md

 # Promul
 Promul is a simple, lightweight, and easy-to-use relay server and session management implementation for [Unity Netcode for GameObjects](https://docs-multiplayer.unity3d.com/netcode/current/about/).

+Promul is designed to quickly allow independent and small developers to have fully functional peer-to-peer (P2P) gameplay over top of an open-source relay server, allowing players to play together without complicated port-forwarding configurations, and with minimal infrastructure investment and expenditure for the development team.

+It works by providing a relay server and wire protocol for clients, allowing players to both host and join games using Unity's Netcode for GameObjects library.
+It ships with its own UDP-based networking solution, which can be used independently of the relay protocol.

 Promul uses a heavily-modified version of the [LibNetLib](https://github.com/RevenantX/LiteNetLib) library for its internal networking, converting the library from a thread-based non-async model to a Task-based Asynchronous Programming (TAP)-based implementation.
 Technical details of the networking are explained in engineering section below.